javl/genderSwap/README.md

 _Susan Patton, author of “Marry Smart,” urges men to put family before career, because timing, like any successful endeavor, is everything.
 “Gentlemen, work can wait, fertility won’t, so spend your 20s landing a wife, not climbing the corporate ladder,” he said._ [Kerima Greene, CNBC, 2014](http://www.cnbc.com/id/101817054)

-genderSwap helps to view these situations we are used to from another angle.
+genderSwap helps to view these situations we are used to from a different angle.

 ##Downloads
 Use the following link to download the browser extension: